2028 in public domain: United States

-Examples of important literary works entering the public domain include Aldous Huxley's Brave New World, William Faulkner's Light in August, Samuel Becket's Dream of Fair to Middling Women, Graham Greene's Stamboul Train, Ernest Hemingway's Death in the Afternoon, Zelda Fitzgerald's Save Me the Waltz, John Steinbeck's The Pastures of Heaven, Agatha Christie's Hercule Poirot detective novel Peril at End House, T. S. Eliot's unfinished work Sweeney Agonistes, John Dos Passos's Nineteen Nineteen, Laura Ingalls Wilder's Little House in the Big Woods, the first three volumes of Mikhail Sholokhov's And Quiet Flows the Don in its original Russian, the full album version of Herge's Tintin in America and the first serialized pages of Cigars of the Pharaoh (which respectively introduced the villain Rastapopoulos and the twin detectives Thomson and Thompson) in their original French unedited black-and-white versions, W. E. Johns’ first Biggles-collection The Camels Are Coming, and the first editions of literary magazine Scrutiny.
+Examples of important literary works entering the public domain include Aldous Huxley's Brave New World, William Faulkner's Light in August, Samuel Becket's Dream of Fair to Middling Women, Graham Greene's Stamboul Train, Ernest Hemingway's Death in the Afternoon, Zelda Fitzgerald's Save Me the Waltz, John Steinbeck's The Pastures of Heaven, Agatha Christie's Hercule Poirot detective novel Peril at End House, T. S. Eliot's unfinished work Sweeney Agonistes, John Dos Passos's Nineteen Nineteen, Laura Ingalls Wilder's Little House in the Big Woods, the Hardy Boys novel While the Clock Ticked, the Nancy Drew novels The Clue in the Diary and Nancy's Mysterious Letter, the first three volumes of Mikhail Sholokhov's And Quiet Flows the Don in its original Russian, the full album version of Herge's Tintin in America and the first serialized pages of Cigars of the Pharaoh (originally titled Tintin in the Orient, and introducing the earliest incarnations of the villain Rastapopoulos and the twin detectives Thomson and Thompson (Note: Originally named "X33" and "X33 bis", and later known in the series' origin language as Dupont and Dupond.)) in their original French unedited black-and-white versions, W. E. Johns’ first Biggles-collection The Camels Are Coming, and the first editions of literary magazine Scrutiny.
+Nazi propaganda content will also begin entering the U.S. public domain in the original German in 2028, with Der Hitlerjunge Quex, a novel about the Hitler Youth.